What is ultrasonography?

 - Intestines- inflammation, foreign bodies

 - Is there abnormal fluid in the abdomen?

-- Pregnant dogs can be checked for viability of the puppies in late gestation
+- Pregnant pets can be checked for viability of the offspring in late gestation

 - Obtaining a urine sample by visualizing the bladder with the ultrasound and drawing urine directly with a needle and syringe.
 This is called a ultrasound guided cystocentesis.

 - Biopsies of masses and some organs